UniMath/agda-unimath/src/foundation/eventually-pointed-sequences-types.lagda.md

   {l : Level} {A : ℕ → UU l}
   where

+  has-modulus-eventually-pointed-Π :
-  is-eventually-pointed-Π : Π ℕ A → is-eventually-pointed-sequence A is-eventually-pointed-Π u = zero-ℕ , λ p _ → u p
+    Π ℕ A → has-modulus-eventually-pointed-sequence A has-modulus-eventually-pointed-Π u = zero-ℕ , λ p _ → u p
 ```

 ### Any natural number greater than an eventual modulus is an eventual modulus